 Looking for a great gift for the holidays?

-Guarantee these recycled CD coasters will be a unique and appreciated gift. :)
+Guarantee these recycled CD coasters will be a unique and appreciated gift. :) If you liked this be sure to try our crocheted pizza coasters.

 I’m a big fan of reusing things that no longer serve their purpose or that I no longer need.
 What are some ways you’ve reused or repurposed something?